-These goals, objectives and policies refer to areas designated as "Single Family Residential" on the Proposed Land Use Maps.
+(NOTE: These goals, objectives and policies refer to areas designated as "Single Family Residential" on the Proposed Land Use Maps.
 Specific land use related policies are defined in the Land Use Element.
 Currently, only a limited amount of infill development is identified on the proposed land use map.
-This does not preclude future amendments being proposed or added under this section, and therefore serves as a placeholder if such amendments occur.
-In addition, some goals, objectives, and policy recommendations in this plan may be impacted by or subject to statewide livestock operation siting requirements.
+This does not preclude future amendments being proposed or added under this section, and therefore serves as a placeholder if such amendments occur.)

-- Goal 1: Continue to maintain the Town's rural character through the preservation of agriculture and the discouraging of housing development that conflicts or could conflict with agriculture.
-(See Agricultural Section of this Plan) - Objective 1.0: Emphasize the preservation of agriculture as the primary land use in the Town of Vienna through the enforcement of state statutes, county zoning ordinances and Town Land Division and Subdivision regulations.
+Goal 1: Continue to maintain the Town's rural character through the preservation of agriculture and the discouraging of housing development that conflicts or could conflict with agriculture.
 (See Agricultural Section of this Plan)

+Emphasize the preservation of agriculture as the primary land use in the Town of Vienna through the enforcement of state statutes, county zoning ordinances and Town Land Division and Subdivision regulations.
+(See Agricultural Section of this Plan)

-- 1.01: Applicability of the Town Land Division and Subdivision Ordinance -Update and maintain the Town's Land Division and Subdivision Ordinance as the primary tool to control residential development within the Town.
-(See Agricultural Section of this Plan) - 1.02: Review of Proposals for a New Single-Family Home Site Requests for single-family homes will be evaluated on a case-by-case basis in accordance with the policies defined in this plan as well as Town ordinances. - 1.03: Location of Proposed Residential Uses Residential uses in agricultural areas are only allowed within the guidelines of this plan and its maps, the regulations of this zoning classification, any associated encumbrances on a parcel from previous land division or rezoning, and the Town Land Division and Subdivision Ordinance 24. - 1.04: Density Policy for Agriculture Preservation Areas -Maximum density is one unit per 75 contiguous acres, for details see Agricultural element Policy 1.03. - 1.04.1: Related Definitions and Split Policies for Ag Preservation Areas Please see the Agricultural Element of this Plan for additional information. - 1.04.2: Accessory Dwelling Units (ADU's): All dwelling units whether primary or accessory will require the use of a split and/or subsequent Deed Restrictions.
-Any rezones to HAM-R, HAM-M, TFR and MFR should be reviewed with caution (or deed restricted) as attached accessory dwelling units are a permitted use in these districts. - 1.05: Density Policy for Urban Service Areas Densities within existing urban service areas or limited urban service areas shall be consistent with existing development within the Urban Service Area, and will be subject to the applicable zoning ordinance (either Dane County Zoning Ordinance or Village of DeForest ETZ Ordinance), the ability to connect to public sanitary utilities, and overall compatibility with existing uses within the area.
+- 1.01 Applicability of the Town Land Division and Subdivision Ordinance -Update and maintain the Town's Land Division and Subdivision Ordinance as the primary tool to control residential development within the Town.
+(See Agricultural Section of this Plan) - 1.02 Review of Proposals for a New Single-Family Home Site Requests for single- family homes will be evaluated on a case-by-case basis in accordance with the policies defined in this plan as well as Town ordinances. - 1.03 Location of Proposed Residential Uses Residential uses in agricultural areas are only allowed within the guidelines of this plan and its maps, the regulations of this zoning classification, any associated encumbrances on a parcel from previous land division or rezoning, and the Town Land Division and Subdivision Ordinance. - 1.04 Density Policy for Agriculture Preservation Areas -Maximum density in the Town of Vienna is one unit per 75 contiguous acres, for details see Agricultural Chapter Policy 1.03. - 1.04.1 Related Definitions and Split Policies for Ag Preservation Areas Please see the Agricultural Element of this Plan for additional information. - 1.04.2 Accessory Dwelling Units (ADU's): All dwelling units whether primary or accessory will require the use of a split and/or subsequent Deed Restrictions.
+Any rezones to HAM-R, HAM-M, TFR and MFR should be reviewed with caution (or deed restricted) as attached accessory dwelling units are a permitted use in these districts. - 1.05 Density Policy for Urban Service Areas Densities within existing urban service areas or limited urban service areas shall be consistent with existing development within the Urban Service Area, and will be subject to the applicable zoning ordinance (either Dane County Zoning Ordinance or Village of DeForest ETZ Ordinance), the ability to connect to public sanitary utilities, and overall compatibility with existing uses within the area.